selkies-project/docker-nvidia-glx-desktop/README.md

 ### Troubleshooting

-#### The container doesn't work.
+#### The container does not work.

 Check that the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) is properly configured in the host.
-After that, check the environment variable `NVIDIA_DRIVER_CAPABILITIES` after starting a shell interface inside the container. `NVIDIA_DRIVER_CAPABILITIES` should be set to `all`, or include a comma-separated list of `compute` (requirement for CUDA and OpenCL, or for the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop interface), `utility` (requirement for `nvidia-smi` and NVML), `graphics` (requirement for OpenGL and part of the requirement for Vulkan), `video` (required for encoding or decoding videos using NVIDIA GPUs, or for the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop interface), `display` (the other requirement for Vulkan), and optionally `compat32` if you use Wine or 32-bit graphics applications.
+After that, check the environment variable `NVIDIA_DRIVER_CAPABILITIES` after starting a shell interface inside the container.

+`NVIDIA_DRIVER_CAPABILITIES` should be set to `all`, or include a comma-separated list of `compute` (requirement for CUDA and OpenCL, or for the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop interface), `utility` (requirement for `nvidia-smi` and NVML), `graphics` (requirement for OpenGL and part of the requirement for Vulkan), `video` (required for encoding or decoding videos using NVIDIA GPUs, or for the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop interface), `display` (the other requirement for Vulkan), and optionally `compat32` if you use Wine or 32-bit graphics applications.

 If you checked everything here, scroll down.

+#### I want to share one GPU with multiple containers to run GUI workloads.

+Note that because of restrictions from Xorg, it is not possible to share one GPU to multiple Xorg servers running in different containers.
+Use [docker-nvidia-egl-desktop](https://github.com/ehfd/docker-nvidia-egl-desktop) if you intend to do this.

-#### The container doesn't work if an existing GUI or X server is running in the host outside the container. / I want to use `--privileged` mode or `--cap-add` to my containers.
+#### The container does not work if an existing GUI, desktop environment, or X server is running in the host outside the container. / I want to use this container in `--privileged` mode or with `--cap-add` and do not want other containers to interfere.

-In order to use an X server on the host for your monitor with one GPU, and then provision other GPUs for the containers, you must change your `/etc/X11/xorg.conf` configurations.
+In order to use an X server on the host for your monitor with one GPU, and provision the other GPUs to the containers, you must change your `/etc/X11/xorg.conf` configuration of the host.

 First, use `sudo nvidia-xconfig --no-probe-all-gpus --busid=$BUS_ID --only-one-x-screen` to generate `/etc/X11/xorg.conf` where `BUS_ID` is generated with the below script.
-Set `GPU_SELECT` to the ID of the specific GPU you want to provision from `nvidia-smi`.
+Set `GPU_SELECT` to the ID (from `nvidia-smi`) of the specific GPU you want to provision.

 ```
 HEX_ID=$(nvidia-smi --query-gpu=pci.bus_id --id="$GPU_SELECT" --format=csv | sed -n 2p)